adriamarzo/frontend-challenge-4/IMPLEMENTATION_OVERVIEW.md

 - Defined a GitHub workflow to publish automatically the storybook of the project to [GitHub pages](https://adriamarzo.github.io/frontend-challenge-4/).

-- The production ready version has been is available from https://landbot-challenge.netlify.app/
+- The production ready version is available from https://landbot-challenge.netlify.app/

 **Next improvements:**